Skip to main content

 If you cannot turn off the heat, just get out, closing the doors behind you (to stop the spread) and call 999.
 Do not go back inside until you are told by the fire service that it is safe to go to.

-Worried about someone your care about and their cooking habits?
+Worried about someone you care about and their cooking habits?

-We want everyone to be safe from the risk of fire, and it’s natural for you to worry about loved ones being safe in the kitchen.
-If you’re worried about your loved one’s safety in the kitchen, we have the following advice:
+It’s natural for you to worry about loved ones being safe in the kitchen.
+We have the following advice:

 • For some people, it may be safest to avoid cooking completely.